Cobzariu/Save_Water_backend/README.md

 # Save Water (back end)
-The server side of Save Water developed using Node.js and MongoDB Cloud.
+The backend part of Save Water.

+## Built With
+- NodeJS
+- MongoDB Cloud